zhuowenzhao/boltz/docs/training.md

 ```bash
 redis-server --dbfilename taxonomy.rdb --redis-port 7777
 ```

+Please wait a few minutes for the DB to initialize.
+It will print `Ready to accept connections` when ready.

 > Note: You must have redis installed (see: https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/)

-In a separate shell, run the processing script:
+In a separate shell, run the MSA processing script:
 ```bash
 python msa.py --msadir YOUR_MSA_DIR --outdir YOUR_OUTPUT_DIR --redis-port 7777
 ```